-Professor Sir Hilary has lectured at universities in Europe, Africa, Asia and the Americas and has published more than ten academic books, including:
+He has lectured extensively in Europe, Africa, Asia and the Americas and has published more than ten academic books including:

-Professor Sir Hilary is a keen cricketer and researcher of cricket history and culture.
-He is the founder and Director of the CLR James Centre for Cricket Research at Cave Hill Campus; and was a Director of Caribbean Cricket World Cup 2007 Inc. He is overall coordinator of sports for the four campuses at UWI.
+Sir Hilary is founder and Director of the CLR James Centre for Cricket Research at Cave Hill Campus, and a former member of the West Indies Cricket Board (WICB).
+He is founder and inaugural Chairman of the High Performance Cricket Academy of the WICB.